 |Should I buy a Bosch lawn mower?|

-Table correct as at October 2015.
-Range of test scores and average test core based on results of all models test January 2010 - February 2015.
-The customer score and brand reliability rating are based on a Which? member survey conducted in April and May 2015.
+Table correct as at June 2018.
+Range of test scores and average test core based on results of all models tested between January 2015 and June 2018.
+The customer score and brand reliability rating are based on a Which? member survey conducted in January 2018.
 The customer score is based on whether members would recommend the brand to a friend and reliability is based on members' experience of that brand.

 Find out how Bosch compares with other lawn mower brands in our best lawn mowers brand guide plus see the brands that Which? members are most likely to recommend.

 The Bosch brand isn’t associated with low prices, and it’s no exception when it comes to lawn mowers.
 That said, in a market that’s dominated by Flymo, Bosch lawn mowers are competitively priced – like for like, you’ll find you can buy a top-of-the-range Flymo for roughly the same as a Bosch Rotak.

 Prices for corded electric Bosch lawn mowers start at about £105 for the Rotak 32 – a model that’s a great size if you have a lawn that’s 50sq.m or less.
 At the other end of the range, the AdvancedRotak 750 has a much larger cutting width for lawns of more than 400sq.m and will set you back in the region of £300.

 The cordless battery-powered range starts with the Rotak 32 Li costing about £370 and goes up to the Rotak 43 Li Ergoflex £530.

 All of these prices are based on Bosch's own online shop, but it's worth bearing in mind that Bosch lawn mowers are often discounted, both online and in stores.
 Try buying one in August to bag the best bargain.